If you haven’t made a New Year resolution yet, start now by quitting one – or more – of these bad habits. Good news is, they’re not hard to ditch.

 6. Mass Emailing Random People

 Mass emails are equivalent to junk mail in modern marketing.
 In fact, it may have a detrimental effect on your brand.
 Stay clear of it, especially in the light of new laws in the European Union (GDPR).
-Instead, build you list using data in your property management system (PMS) and smart marketing on your website and other platforms.
+Instead, build your list using data in your property management system (PMS) and smart marketing on your website and other platforms.

 7. Not Adding to Your Marketing Toolbox

 What worked last year, may or may not work in 2019.
-To remain relevant, it is important constantly innovate and add to your tools.
+To remain relevant, it is important to constantly innovate and add to your tools.
 Well-spaced repetition of your communications is good, but too much can become boring.